Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: Observational bound

 The semi-analytical trend plotted in Fig.~\ref{fig:nbys_alpha} illustrates this behavior and hence we can infer that the observationally viable range of $\Tilde{\alpha}$ is

+Recall that we have set $c=1$ in our analysis.
 This bound is crucial in itself in that it informs us about the steep shape of the potential around the minimum.
 Further, this also gives an idea about the field excursion allowed for the inflaton field during its evolution.